 The new libraries, which opened to the public in 1975, served the communities well for over thirty years.
 In 2004, during the long-range planning process, a Citizens Planning Committee strongly supported the need to expand the library, voicing a need for more space, more programs, more books, more technology and other related materials.
-In response, the Board of Trustees initiated a site survey, a telephone survey, a space-needs analysis and focus groups to assess the community's support of a new library in Bolingbrook and to determine if the present site could accommodate an expanded library.
+In response, the Board of Trustees initiated a site survey, a telephone survey, a spaceneeds analysis and focus groups to assess the community's support of a new library in Bolingbrook and to determine if the present site could accommodate an expanded library.
 The results of these surveys demonstrated to the Board that the community was supportive of a new library, and the best location was the current library site.
 By 2005 the Board had contracted with Owners Services Group as the owner's representative and with Nagel Hartray as the architects.
-The project to build a new library funding referendum on the February 2008 primary election ballot.
+The project to build a new library was underway.
+The Board of Trustees voted in November 2007 to place a library funding referendum on the February 2008 primary election ballot.
 The election was held, and the referendum passed by a narrow margin when the absentee and provisional ballots were counted.